-Individual Training Plans developed for program staff will be maintained on site.
-Programs must provide documentation that the mandatory staff trainings have occurred for new employees.
-Individual staff training plans will be reviewed during on-site quality reviews.
+Providers must provide documentation that the mandatory staff trainings have occurred for all employees.
+Additionally, Providers shall maintain documentation of training assessments and plans, training curricula, attendance sheets and evaluation forms.
+This documentation will be reviewed during on-site quality reviews.